What is a Blue Chip Company?

 - They pay regular dividends which grow over time.

-- Their stocks are highly liquid.
+- Additionally, their stocks are highly liquid.

 - They have little or no debt.

-- They are secure to invest.
+- Lastly, they are secure to invest.

 Some of The Blue Chip Companies in Nigeria